-The school provides a locker for each Secondary Campus student.
+The school provides a locker for each Secondary student.
 The locker is a convenient place for a student's personal possessions, books, coats, outdoor shoes, etc. The school reserves the right to search any locker or student bag at any time with or without notice to the student.
-Students should keep their lockers locked at all times, but especially if they leave valuable items in there.
-No valuables should be left in lockers overnight, over the weekend or during holidays.
+Students should keep their lockers locked at all times.
+No valuables should be left in lockers overnight, over the weekend, or during holidays.
 Students are responsible for the safekeeping of their locker key.
-If during the academic year a student loses their locker key, ISR charges a 4 Euro replacement cost.
 Students are required to return the key to their assigned locker at the end of the academic year.
 Should their key not be returned, official records may be withheld.